ManjuLanjewar/vsd-hdp/README.md

 plot <output: y> vs time <input: a>

 ![image](https://github.com/ManjuLanjewar/vsd-hdp/assets/157192602/3a170d1e-abc6-49ba-95a1-2c5ccdf1adcf)

-Here spike was there so
+ spike was there in plot so in SPICE Deck capacitance C3 value changes as C3 Y VGND 2fF and then ouput is plotted

  </details>